 Sound Level: Quiet, with widely spaced tables allowing for discreet conversations.
 (Business Week)

 Discrete remains closer to its roots, meaning individual, detached, separated:

 It is far better to think of these as isolated, unpredictable, discrete events.
 (Salon)

 Quantum theory is usually thought of as discrete; after all, that's what the word "quantum" connotes.
 (Scientific American)

 So last year, when earthquakes were recorded in small, discrete clusters in north central Arkansas, researchers perked up.
 (New York Times)

 Although discreet and discrete have separate (or discrete) meanings, they are often confused.
 Remember that the "ee's" in discreet hide together in the middle of the word, but the "t" in discrete separates them.

 Discreet describes someone or something that is appropriately quiet, prudent, and restrained.
 If you are wearing a discreet gray suit, it is unlikely that anyone at that business meeting will notice you.
 Continue reading...

 Discrete means separate or divided.
 A discrete unit is a separate part of something larger.
-A room is a discrete space within a house, just as the transmission is a discrete part of a car engine.
+A room is a discrete space within a house, just as the crankshaft is a discrete part of a car engine.
 Continue reading...